 The son of a coal mining engineer, Moore was acutely aware of the then current class structure in British society and the fact that he had risen out of his so-called class.
 Moore turned down a knighthood for the reason that he felt it would alienate him from the very people from whom he had risen, and create a barrier between himself and young struggling artists.

-3. Had Moore been a film producer, he would have done a tax deal
+3. Had Moore been a film producer, he’d have done a tax deal

 Tax planning is very important for today’s film producers.
 Tax planning allows investors to maximise investments and to legally minimise tax payments.